RoyZhang7/DP-messaging-nfv/README.md

 ## Todo

 - [ ] Meet-in-middle privacy protocol
-- [ ] Topology-based privacy protocol
 - [ ] TCP-based transmission (low priority)
 - [ ] Fault Tolerance (low priority)

-Planning to finish one of above directions, then we will publish a paper. a
+Planning to finish one of above directions, then I will publish a paper.